hector-medina/gstock-test/README.md

 php bin/console doctrine:migrations:migrate
 ```
 Note that the last command could fail, I haven't had time to fix it.
 It happens because it tries to create the same table twice.
+Anyway, it will work perfectly regardless this error.

 ### 6. Visit your site.